10 Reasons Why Zillow Fails Highly Inaccurate Zestimates

 Reason 4 Zillow Documents Private Sales which can be a double edge sword.

 As an agent, I value the private sales information.
-Although, I know that private sales i.e. sales between friends or family members or even a for sale by owner and buyer, nets a homeowner on average 8-10% less than their home’s market value.
-This information will skews Zestimates if in fact private sales are considered in Zillow’s Zestimate, but then again, at a glance, you might inaccurate assume that your home value is comparable to a sale that sold for less than its fair market value.
+Although, I know that private sales i.e. sales between friends or family members or even a for sale by owner and buyer, nets a homeowner on average 8-10% less than if their home sold with MLS or broker exposure .
+This information of private sales, which comes directly from tax records skews Zestimates if in fact private sales are considered in Zillow’s Zestimate, but then again, at a glance, you might inaccurately assume that your home value is comparable to a sale that sold for less than its fair market value.

 Reason 5 Zillow knows its inaccurate and they do not care!